bisnad/MotionAnalysis/ClusteringInteractive/README.md

 ### Installation

-The software runs in the *premiere* anaconda environment.
+The tool runs in the *premiere* anaconda environment.
 For this reason, this environment has to be setup beforehand.
 Instructions how to setup the *premiere* environment are available as part of the [installation documentation ](https://github.com/bisnad/AIToolbox/tree/main/Installers) in the [AI Toolbox github repository](https://github.com/bisnad/AIToolbox).

-The software can be downloaded by cloning the [MotionAnalysis Github repository](https://github.com/bisnad/MotionAnalysis).
-After cloning, the software is located in the MotionAnalysis / ClusteringInteractive directory.
+The tool can be downloaded by cloning the [MotionAnalysis Github repository](https://github.com/bisnad/MotionAnalysis).
+After cloning, the tool is located in the MotionAnalysis / ClusteringInteractive directory.

 ### Directory Structure

-ClusteringInteractive (contains software specific python scripts)
+ClusteringInteractive (contains tool specific python scripts)

 - common (contains python scripts for handling mocap data)
 - configs (contains estimates of body part weights for different skeleton representations)
-- controls (contains a MaxMSP patch to remote control the software)
+- controls (contains a MaxMSP patch to remote control the tool)
 - data
   - media (contains media used in this Readme)
   - mocap (contains an example mocap recording)